Brand Management: the Definition and Basics

-This article provides a practical explanation of Brand Management.
-After reading the article, you will understand the underlying concepts of this powerful marketing tool.
+Brand Management: this article provides a practical explanation of Brand Management.
+Next to what it is (definition), this article highlights why it is important, the principles and management of tangible brand features.
+After reading the article, you will understand the underlying concepts of this marketing tool.
+Enjoy reading!

 What is Brand Management?